Pre-employment checks: health checks

 Questions about disability and health during the recruitment process

-You should take great care when asking about a job applicant's disability or health concerns.
+You should take great care when asking about a job candidate's disability or health concerns.
 You should ensure that you seek this information for the right reasons and not in order to discriminate against disabled people.

-The Equality Commission suggests giving job applicants the opportunity on an application form, or on a monitoring form, to indicate any relevant effects of a disability and to suggest any reasonable adjustments which may help them overcome any disadvantage in their potential workplace.
+The Equality Commission suggests giving job candidates the opportunity on an application form, or on a monitoring form, to indicate any relevant effects of a disability and to suggest any reasonable adjustments which may help them overcome any disadvantage in their potential workplace.

 You have an obligation, under the Disability Discrimination Act, to make reasonable adjustments for disabled employees or applicants at all stages of the recruitment, selection and employment process.